DevAfi/DevAfi/README.md

 # Hi, I'm DevAfi 👋

-🎓 **Data Analytics Student | Building Tools That Make Sense of Numbers**
+🎓 **Computer Science Student | Building Tools That Make Sense of Numbers**
-Final-year student at the University of Leicester (on track for first-class honors), combining data science with practical development to create meaningful applications.
+Second-year student at the University of Leicester (on track for first-class honors), combining data science with practical development to create meaningful applications.
 From fitness calculators to banking simulations, I build projects that solve real problems.

 ## 💻 Tech Stack